sasquatch678/A-Painted-World---Remastered/Gameplay/Races.md

 ### High Elf
 ﻿Passive: Fortify Magicka 100 points, Weakness to Elements 25% <br/>
-﻿Power: Highborn - Dispel 150 points on Self and Fortify Intelligence 50 points for 120s.
+﻿Power: Highborn - Restore 5 magicka/s for 60 seconds.

 - ﻿Hestra: Your Magicka is now Fortified 150 points.
-- ﻿Reman: Highborn now also gives 50 points of Spell Reflection for 120 seconds.
+- ﻿Reman: Highborn now also gives 50 points of Spell Absorb for 120 seconds.
-- ﻿Sidri-Ashak: Highborn is now a lesser power but only Fortifies 25 points of Intelligence and costs 50 Magicka.
+- ﻿Sidri-Ashak: Highborn now also dispels 250 points on self and on touch.

 ### Imperial
 ﻿Passive: Gain 10 points of Shield. <br/>